Four nights in Barcelona; Skateboarding, street art and steps!

 Again, my second trip to this stunning cathedral, but it remained etched into my memory as one of the most beautiful buildings I had ever seen bar none.
 I remember the first time I saw it, It looked so majestic, dominating the skyline.
 But when I went inside, WOW!
 Breath-taking.
 And I couldn’t wait to share this experience with Steffan and see what he thought of it.

 We arrived early for the first time this entire trip and decided to spend some time in the park opposite the church.
-It had peaked at around 30 degrees and it was midday, so we took shelter under one of the trees listening to the relaxing sounds of a lady playing a steel drum behind us and opted for a slush puppy each.
+It had peaked at around 30 degrees and it was midday, so we took shelter under one of the trees listening to the relaxing sounds of a lady playing the steel drum behind us and opted for a slush puppy each.
 Now I get it, things are expensive in Barcelona.
 And even more so outside the city’s masterpiece, Sagrada Familia.
 But four euros for a slush puppy?
 Come on now, that is pretty much daylight robbery.
-Three euros for water and coca cola and we are not talking a big bottle, we are talking about a small can.
+Three euros for water and coca-cola and we are not talking a big bottle, we are talking about a small can.
 Crazy prices!
 I was so glad I hadn’t opted for a glass of wine as we probably wouldn’t have eaten that night.

 We queued up in the baking heat and after 15 minutes had almost made it in but at the last hurdle we were stopped.
 Dress code.
 Steffan was wearing a vest and I had about a cm of my belly showing and this wasn’t okay.
 He ushered us in the direction of the local shops and we slinked off feeling like naughty school children or worse disrespectful and uncultured tourists.
-Steffan opted for a beaut of a T shirt which was grey and in bright red displayed the slogan ‘I love Barcelona’ across it.
+Steffan opted for a beaut of a T-shirt which was grey and in bright red displayed the slogan ‘I love Barcelona’ across it.
 So him.
 I got away with just buttoning up my jacket and off we went.

-I had booked additional tickets to visit the Nativity tower in Sagrada Familia as the views across the city were meant to be pretty incredible.
-There are two towers you can choose from, The passion façade and the nativity façade.
-After a 5 minute google I had come to the conclusion the Nativity was better for photographers and so we headed up there.
+I had booked additional tickets to visit the Nativity tower in Sagrada Familia as the views across the city was meant to be pretty incredible.
+There are two towers you can choose from, The passion façade and the Nativity façade.
+After a 5 minute google, I had come to the conclusion the Nativity was better for photographers and so we headed up there.
 You are taken up in a lift and then the only way down is the longest spiral staircase I have ever encountered.
 Longer than any in building in any European city I have been to and to make matters more challenging there were passages splitting off in different directions that I think kept bringing us back to the point we were at 10 minutes ago.
 It was hard to tell as everything looked the same.
 It was super confusing.
 But there are lots of little windows where you can take photos as you go back down.
 The views are pretty impressive if you can fit your camera through the metal fencing, which you just about can.
 But it was much smaller than we expected.

 Making our way down the winding staircases seemed to go on forever, and ever and ever.
 If you have read our Lisbon blog, you will know winding staircases are not my thing.
 I have slight vertigo, get dizzy super easy and am generally the clumsiest person I and Steffan know so a foot wrong would take me to the bottom in about .2 seconds and leave me with a few injuries.
 However, this time around, I did okay.
 I overtook Steffan and just ‘got on with it’.